prof-tejera/homework-2/README.md

 - make sure all tests pass when running `npm run test`

 ## Step 2
-Deploy the application using one of the methods covered in class: Github Pages, Render, or AWS.
-If you prefer to use a different service, explain your choice and process.
+Deploy the application using Github Pages or a different method if you prefer.
+As long as the URL is avaliable on the public internet and live for 2 weeks, then you can use whatever method you want.

 ## Submitting
 Edit this file (README.md) and complete the following: